OpenLMIS/openlmis-deployment/deployment/README.md

   * `nginx.tmpl` is the override of the nginx template for docker and proxying - this is a copy from [openlmis-ref-distro](http://github.com/openlmis/openlmis-ref-distro).
 See `restart.sh` for how it's used.
 * `test_env` has a compose file which is the Reference distribution, and a script for Jenkins to kick everything off.
 * `uat_env` has a compose file which is the Reference distribution, and a script for Jenkins to kick everything off.
+* `demo_env` has a compose file which is the latest stable version of the Reference distrubution, and a script for Jenkins to kick everything off.

 # Local Usage